Targeted Active Learning for Bayesian Decision-Making: Introduction

 Traditionally, model learning and decision-making are carried out separately, i.e., the learning phase is blind to the decision-making problem.
 This is not optimal when data can be collected actively, and there is a need for active learning strategies which take into account this hierarchical structure.
-This problem of \textit{decision-making-aware} active learning (see illustration in Figure~\ref{fig-1}) has very recently received attention by \citet{sundin2019active}, who proposed a heuristic strategy for a binary decision-making problem.
-However, their framework does not extend to more complex situations, such as multiple-decision problems, which limits applications.
+This problem of \textit{decision-making-aware} active learning has recently received attention by \citet{sundin2019active}, who proposed a heuristic strategy for a binary decision-making problem.
+However, their criterion does not extend to more complex situations, such as multiple-decision problems, which limits applications.

-\textbf{Summary of contributions.} In this paper, we propose a principled framework for decision-making-aware active learning.
-More specifically, we extend the well-known expected information gain criterion of Bayesian experimental design, by applying it not to the posterior distribution of the parameters, but to the \emph{posterior distribution of the optimal decision}.
-We empirically demonstrate the advantages of the proposed method with respect to existing AL baselines both on simulated and real-world experiments.
+In this paper, we propose a principled selection criterion for decision-making-aware active learning.
+This criterion extends the classical expected information gain of Bayesian experimental design; more precisely, instead of applying it to the posterior distribution of the parameters of the model, as is usually done, we apply it to the \emph{posterior distribution of the optimal decision}, the distribution of interest in our case, as illustrated in Figure~\ref{fig-1}.
+We specifically consider \emph{performance improvement at first $t$} additional acquisitions for small $t$, which is a key measure for scenarios where acquisitions are costly, such as personalized medicine and generally having a human in the loop.
+Specifically, our method is applicable when a) the test population of the decision-making task is known: a single individual $\tx$ (as in personalized medicine), or a set of individuals, and b) it is possible to collect more data on-demand, for example once the model has been deployed, but c) these queries are costly due to, e.g., requesting new experiments, involving experts, or fulfilling privacy constraints.
+We empirically demonstrate the advantages of the proposed method with respect to existing AL baselines, both on simulated and real-world experiments.